Grandpa’s Kitchen Dry Noodles 168 Phnom Penh Fresh Noodles

 Phnom Penh fresh noodles may not contain soup, but are far from dry.

-“Dry noodles” are a bit of a misnomer.
-This menu description just means that the noodles aren’t served in soup, but the bowls at Grandpa’s Kitchen Dry Noodles 168 in Little Saigon are far from desiccated.
-At this Westminster strip mall restaurant, I particularly enjoyed Mi Kho Nam Vang – Phnom Penh Fresh Noodles ($9) featuring a bowl of springy rice noodles – or if you prefer, egg noodles – topped with four types of pork: ground, thin-sliced shoulder, liver, and heart.
-Hard-boiled quail eggs and cooked shrimp were also buried under an avalanche of scallions, fried garlic and roasted peanuts.
-The bowl came with small serving of flavorful chicken soup on the side.
-The noodles already had plenty to offer, but I couldn’t resist dipping a tiny spoon into the dish of flame-red chile sauce that’s available on each table.
-I’m not sure who Grandpa is and how the number 168 factors into the equation, but his dry noodle recipe sure is a hit.
+This bowl features springy rice noodles – or if you prefer, egg noodles – topped with four different pork preparations: ground, thin-sliced shoulder, liver, and heart.
+Hard-boiled quail eggs and cooked shrimp were also buried under a scallion, fried garlic, and roasted peanut avalanche.
+A small serving of flavorful chicken soup provides a slurptastic respite.
+The noodles already had plenty to offer.
+I still couldn’t resist dipping a tiny spoon into the flame-red chile sauce that’s available on each table.
+Who is Grandpa and how does the number 168 factors into the equation?
+I’m not sure, but his dry noodle recipe at Grandpa’s Kitchen sure is a hit.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.